-Angeles Institute, moved to its location 11688 South Street, Artesia, California 90701 from its previous location of 4931 Paramount Blvd., Lakewood, California 90712 in January 2011.
-This site was chosen due to its location in south Los Angeles County.
-This location can serve the needs of Los Angeles & Orange County residents.
+Angeles Institute, moved to its location 17100 Pioneer Blvd., Ste 170, Artesia, CA 90701 from its previous location of 11688 South Street, Artesia, California 90701 in 2015.
+Angeles Institute's original location (2005-2010) was 4931 Paramount Blvd., Lakewood, California 90712.
+The Pioneer Blvd. site was chosen due to its location in south Los Angeles County.
+This location can serve the needs of Los Angeles & Orange County residents as well as other counties.
 The Institute is nearby to the 405, 710, 91 and 605 freeways, making it an accessible location for all students.
-The campus occupies approximately 7,724 sq ft of classroom and office space.
+The campus occupies approximately 14,784 sq ft of classroom and office space.

 The campus has ample parking.
 The classrooms are furnished appropriately with laboratory and instructional furniture for the type of work performed.